May 6, 2026 · dose #8f3aef

 The map has not only replaced the territory; it has burned the territory, salted the earth, and built a beautifully rendered 3D model of the ashes.

-This is the high: the feeling of control, of order imposed upon the terrifying chaos of a blank page.
-The actual work is messy, unpredictable, and fraught with failure.
-It resists categorization.
-It refuses to fit neatly into a checkbox.
+This is the high: the feeling of control imposed upon the terrifying chaos of a blank page.
+The actual work is messy and unpredictable.
 So the junkie retreats to the one place where progress is guaranteed: the system itself.
 Polishing the needle is always easier than finding a vein.